YGOhappy123/StayMateHotel-Website/README.md

 -   **TypeScript** 🛠 for strong typing and better developer experience.
 -   **Hot Module Replacement** 🔄 for instant updates during development.
 -   **Optimized production build** 📦 with Vite's build system.
+-   **Styled with Tailwind CSS** 🎨 for a modern, responsive design.
+-   **State management with Redux Toolkit** 🛠 for efficient state management.
+-   **Data fetching with TanStack React Query** 🔄 for powerful server state management.
+-   **HTTP requests with Axios** 🌐 for easy API integration.
+-   **Date manipulation with Day.js** 📅 for handling dates effectively.

 ## Suggested VS Code Extensions